Key Takeaways

 Taurine is an amino sulfonic acid that your body produces in small amounts, primarily in the liver from other amino acids.
 Unlike protein-building amino acids, taurine functions as a cellular supporter, concentrating in metabolically active tissues like the heart, brain, eyes, and skeletal muscles.

-While not technically essential, taurine becomes conditionally essential when your body's production can't meet increased demands from stress, aging, intense exercise, or limited dietary intake.
+While not technically essential, taurine can be considered conditionally essential in situations where dietary patterns or lifestyle factors may influence overall taurine intake.
 This is why supplementation has gained attention among health-conscious adults seeking comprehensive nutritional support.

 Key Roles Taurine Plays in Your Body